Ryan McMahon Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 11th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Angels pitching staff ranks 10th in the league.

-- The Angels' 4.19 team ERA ranks 15th among all MLB pitching staffs.
+- The Angels have a 4.15 team ERA that ranks 15th among all MLB pitching staffs.

-- Angels pitchers combine to surrender 83 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- The Angels rank 14th in baseball in home runs surrendered (84 total, 1.1 per game).

-- The righty last pitched on Saturday against the Kansas City Royals, when he went six innings, allowing two earned runs while giving up three hits.
+- In his last time out on Sunday against the Kansas City Royals, the lefty threw five innings, allowing two earned runs while surrendering six hits.

-- In 11 games this season, the 27-year-old has amassed an ERA of 4.40, with 8.3 strikeouts per nine innings.
-Opponents are batting .242 against him.
+- The 33-year-old has a 5.64 ERA and 6.7 strikeouts per nine innings in 13 games this season, while allowing a batting average of .289 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.